qusaitr23/HackerRank/ReadMe.md

 The following programs are my submissions for competitive programming problems at http://www.hackerrank.com.

-The repository is mostly for private storage purposes but please feel free to use these solutions as references/hints for your own solutions.
+The repository is mostly for private storage purposes but please feel free to use these solutions as references for your own solutions.
 All solutions are written in C++ and have successfully passed all sub-tasks for their respective problems.

 ---